G-o-K-U/whatsapp-voice-cab-booking/README.md

 ```
 Location Context

-The last confirmed drop latitude/longitude, if available, is reused as context for future searches.
+The last confirmed  latitude/longitude, if available, is reused as context for future searches.
 This dramatically improves relevance without asking the user for their location.